mwpennell/dwd/notes/lecture_2_git.md

-## Lecture 2 Commands -- Introduction to git
+## Lecture 2 Commands -- Introduction to git and github

 The first thing we are going to do is to set up your system so you don't have to type in your username and/or password each time.
 Let's follow [Jenny Bryan's excellent guide here](http://happygitwithr.com/credential-caching.html#credential-caching)